milestone-hafnia/trainer-classification/README.md

     │   └── recipe_classification/
     ├── scripts/
     ├── Dockerfile
+    ├── .hafniaignore
     ├── pyproject.toml
     └── uv.lock
 ```
-- `src/scripts/*`: Folder with the actual training script.
+- `scripts/*`: Folder with the actual training script.
   Commonly, it will just be a single script called `train.py`, but you may introduce multiple scripts.
-- `src/recipe_classification/*` (Optional): Folder for all your python helper functions and/or other dependencies used by your
+- `src/recipe_classification/*` (Optional): Folder for all your python helper functions and/or other dependencies used
-  training script.
-In theory, all your code could be in `train.py`, but for most projects, the training code will be
+  by your training script.
+In theory, all your code could be in `train.py`, but for most projects, the training code
-  arranged in multiple files.
+  will be arranged in multiple files.
 - `Dockerfile`: This dockerfile defines the environment where your script will be executed in the training service.
+- `.hafniaignore` (Optional): File for specifying files and folders that are not included in the `recipe.zip` file using same syntax as a `.gitignore` file.
+In the next section, we will cover how the `recipe.zip` file is created.
+  If you don't provide a `.hafniaignore` file, it will revert to sensible defaults.
+  If you want to exclude more or less files, you will need to create a `.hafniaignore` file.

 - `pyproject.toml` (Optional): File with dependencies.
 In this example, we are using a `pyproject.toml` file for
   the `uv` package manager.
 This could also be a `requirements.txt` file for pip or a `environment.yml` file
   for conda-based environments.
 A requirement file is not strictly needed for a recipe.
 However, it can